Mad Max (2015 video game): Plot

 Searching for a V8 engine for the Magnum Opus, Max learns about a race in Gastown with a Big Chief V8 as a prize.
 After winning the race against Stank Gum (Yuri Lowenthal) and defeating the fighter Tenderloin in a Thunderdome duel, Max receives the engine and the concubine Hope (Courtenay Taylor).
 His victory is short-lived; Scrotus recognizes Max and attacks him.
-After he is shot with a crossbow and thrown down a mine shaft, Max is saved by Hope, who takes him to the medic Organic Mechanic and his blood donor Scab (Orion Acaba) before Max loses consciousness.
+After he is shot with a crossbow and thrown down a mine shaft, Max is saved by Hope, who takes him to the medic Organic Mechanic (Fred Tatasciore) and his blood donor Scab (Orion Acaba) before Max loses consciousness.
 While he is undergoing surgery, he has a hallucination of marrying Hope, officiated by Chumbucket and a man with a dog's head.
 When he wakes up, he and Hope steal the Big Chief; they drive to the temple of Deep Friah (Robin Atkin Downes), a friendly fire cultist.

-At the temple, Hope asks Max to find her daughter, Glory (Madison Carlon), who had fled to Buzzard territory.
+At the temple, Hope asks Max to find her daughter Glory (Madison Carlon), who had fled to Buzzard territory.
 He travels to the Underdune and rescues Glory from the Buzzards.
 Returning, he discovers that Chumbucket has taken the Magnum Opus to his old home.
 Max follows him in one of Deep Friah's cars, but learns that Scrotus and Stank Gum tortured Chumbucket, who revealed Hope and Glory's location and their ties to Max.
 Max kills Stank Gum, rushes back to the temple and finds Hope hanged and Glory tortured on the floor.
 Glory dies in his arms, and Max swears vengeance against Scrotus.

 He returns to Gastown and learns Scrotus' location from Scab.
 Max and Chumbucket find Scrotus driving around the Purgatory Flatlands, and after a prolonged chase the Land Mover is left teetering on the edge of a cliff.
 Over Chumbucket's protests, Max rams the wreck with the Magnum Opus, leaping clear while Chumbucket is killed and both vehicles are sent over the cliff.
 Scrotus reappears driving Max's Interceptor, and the two fight on until Max pulls the chainsaw blade back out of Scrotus' head, killing him.
 Max enters the Interceptor, restores a picture of his family to the dashboard, and drives away.